SoftwareHeritage/swh-fuse/benchmark/README.md

  * 10 computing nodes with 192 cores (2 AMD EPYC 9654 2.4GHz), 768 GB RAM, 1.92 TB local NVMe SSD scratch
  * 1 "fat" node - same as above with 1536 Go RAM - hosting [swh-graph-grpc-server](https://docs.softwareheritage.org/devel/swh-graph/grpc-api.html)
  * 300 TB BeeGFS distributed scratch filesystem (full NVMe SSD) - hosting the objstorage
- * all of this connected via Infiniband NDR 200 Gb/s HBA
+ * all of this very well connected via "Infiniband NDR 200 Gb/s HBA"

 Data:
- * [2024-12-06 compressed graph](https://docs.softwareheritage.org/devel/swh-export/graph/dataset.html#graph-dataset-2024-12-06), stripped to forward-only connections and directory-relevant labels and properties (precise list is [in the swhfuse doc](https://docs.softwareheritage.org/devel/swh-fuse/configuration.html#faster-file-system-traversal-with-a-local-compressed-graph)) so it's using only 5.5TB
+ * [2024-12-06 compressed graph](https://docs.softwareheritage.org/devel/swh-export/graph/dataset.html#graph-dataset-2024-12-06), stripped to forward-only connections and directory-relevant labels and properties (precise list is [in the swhfuse doc](https://docs.softwareheritage.org/devel/swh-fuse/configuration.html#faster-file-system-traversal-with-a-local-compressed-graph)) so it's using only 5.5TB - we only traverse 200k origins' root directory anyway.
- * storage is provided by a specific [digestmap]() LINK TODO made from TheStack's listings (that contain, for each file, its `sha1` _and_ its `sha1_git` how cool is that?) so it weights only 112GB
+ * storage is provided by a specific [digestmap](https://docs.softwareheritage.org/devel/swh-digestmap/index.html#use-as-a-software-heritage-storage-backend) made from TheStack's listings (that contain, for each file, its `sha1` _and_ its `sha1_git` how cool is that?) so it weights only 112GB
    - in a preliminary experiment this was hosted behind a `storage rpc-serve`, one instance per worker node, using tables on the distributed scratch.
 This turned the storage instance into a bottleneck because it was a single thread. therefore:
    - results below use a machine-local copy of the digestmap, accessed directly by `swh-fuse` via the Python module.
-So far we cannot assess how much more CPU this consumes per `swh-fuse` process, but `htop` suggests it could be worth measuring.
+So far we cannot assess how much more CPU this consumes per `swh-fuse` process, but results suggest it's fast enough.
  * objstorage contains all of TheStack contents, in an uncompressed `0:2/0:5` pathslicer over the distributed scratch.
 Writing those 2.3 billion files took 4 days, averaging at over 8300 files written per second, and should weight 58TB  (I did not dare to `du -sh`).
  * TheStack also provides, for each file, its origin's root `swh:1:dir`, so we pick source folders randomly from that list.

- **Each machine is dispatching 20000 randomly picked root folders to its 200 processes: with 10 worker nodes, results below represent batches of 200k distincts origins.
-We ran 2 batches to compensate the randomization.** The two batches gave coherent results.
+ **Each machine is dispatching 20'000 root folders among its 200 processes: as we have 10 worker nodes, results below represent batches of 200k distincts origins.
+We ran 2 batches to compensate the randomization** and the two batches gave coherent results.
 Each node is picking randomly in a distinct origins interval.

 Software:
 * Payload is [Hyperpolyglot](https://github.com/monkslc/hyperpolyglot), one of CodeCommons' [benchmarked programming language detector](https://gitlab.softwareheritage.org/teams/codecommons/pli-benchmark/) - it's a Rust port of github-linguist, and is pretty fast indeed.
 It was picked for this first ride because it's really doing something, but quickly enough to be really demanding towards swh-fuse (as opposed to Scancode, who was meanwhile blocked trying to cache things in its nix-installed source folders).
-Each instance is mono-threaded because we're already running 200 in parallel, one per origin.
+Each instance is mono-threaded because we're already running 200 in parallel.

 * Everything is installed via Nix flakes (available [here](https://gitlab.softwareheritage.org/martin/oar-deployments/-/tree/main/flakes?ref_type=heads)).
    - as we don't have anough permissions to FUSE-mount on these machines, we rely on [a surprise feature of namespaced mounts](https://zameermanji.com/blog/2022/8/5/using-fuse-without-root-on-linux/#alternative-approach).

-* `swh-fuse`is almost v1.2.0 (actually it's [3324f60](https://gitlab.softwareheritage.org/martin/swh-fuse/-/commit/3324f60) on my branch, it's functionally equivalent to v1.2.0 but does not require an update of `swh-core` which is a bit too hard to negociate with Nix).
+* `swh-fuse` is almost v1.2.0.
+Actually, it's [3324f60](https://gitlab.softwareheritage.org/martin/swh-fuse/-/commit/3324f60) from my fork, that is functionally equivalent to v1.2.0 but does not require an update of `swh-core` which is a bit too hard to negociate with Nix.

 The [swh-config.yml is here](https://gitlab.softwareheritage.org/martin/oar-deployments/-/blob/main/2025-06-20-bench2/config.yml?ref_type=heads).
 Detailed scripts, log and measures are now